-1. Please assure that standard health plans from at least two offerors are available to enrollees. \Box 2.
-If applicable, please describe any additional activities the state will use to further ensure choice of standard health plans to BHP enrollees.
-Not applicable 3.
-If the state is not able to assure choice of at least two standard health plan offerors as described in question 1, please attach the state's exception request.
+3. If the state is not able to assure choice of at least two standard health plan offerors as described in question 1, please attach the state's exception request.
 This exception request must include a justification as to why it cannot assure choice of standard health plan offeror and demonstrate that it has reviewed its competitive contracting process in accordance with 42 CFR 600.420(a)(i) - (iii).

 To ensure continuity of coverage and care for people 0-200% FPL, the Oregon Basic Health Program will be administered by Coordinated Care Organizations (CCOs), Oregon's Medicaid managed care entities.
 A CCO is a network of all types of health care providers (physical health care, addictions and mental health care and dental care providers) who work together in their local communities to serve people who receive Medicaid coverage.
-The CCO model therefore promotes local organizations collaborating with one another as opposed to fostering competition.
+By including a range of local health care entities, including clinics, health systems, community partners, and more, the CCO model promotes local organizations collaborating with one another as opposed to fostering competition.
 Accordingly, while some regions of the state have more than one CCO, most do not.
 The most populous areas of the state have more than one CCO, and thus while most regions of the state have a single CCO, nearly half of all Medicaid members are in areas with CCO choice.
 Because Oregon seeks to capitalize on the success of the CCO model, the state is proposing to utilize the existing CCO network and requests an exception to 42 CFR 600.420(a)(i) - (iii).
-Oregon will revisit the availability of additional plans when the state undergoes its next procurement cycle.
-4. Is the state participating in a regional compact?
-No IF YES, please answer questions 5 - 9.
-If no, please skip questions 5 - 9.
-5. Please indicate the other states participating in the regional compact.
-N/A 6.
-Are there specific areas within the participating states that the standard health plans will operate?
-If yes, please describe.
-N/A